heinermann/Valheim_mods/BetterCreative/README.md

 - No deconstruction drops to get in your way.
 - No durability drain.
 - No placement delay.
+- No over encumberance.
+- No unlock messages.
+- Hide Hugin tutorials.
 - Undo/Redo (Ctrl+Z and Ctrl+Shift+Z or Ctrl+Y by default, note you will need to change it to avoid conflicts).
 - Area deletion (Delete key, select the object type you want to delete and move the placement ghost near the objects before pressing Delete)
 - Configurable.